deeedob/thesis/content/40_remote_plugins.md

 Consider a scenario where both the GUI and the real-time thread coexist within the same process.
 In such a case, a crash in the GUI could lead to the failure of the real-time thread.
 However, if the GUI operates as a separate process and encounters a crash, the real-time thread remains unaffected.
-Implementing Inter-Process Communication (IPC) or Remote Procedure Call (RPC) techniques, while more complex, does not significantly impact user experience.
+Implementing IPC or RPC techniques, while more complex, does not significantly impact user experience.
 This is because the data exchanged between the processing and GUI unit, such as parameter adjustments or note events, is minimal, often just a few bytes.
 For sharing larger sets of data like audio, strategies like using shared memory pools can be effective, ensuring speed comparable to direct thread communication.
 However, this approach does introduce complexity in implementation.
 It is also worth noting that the operational speed of GUIs does not need to match that of real-time threads.